 Thus it will be well to play with her before you introduce your verge and accomplish the cohabitation.
 You will excite her by kissing her cheeks, sucking her lips and nibbling at her breasts.
-You will lavish kisses on her navel and thighs, and titillate the lower parts.
-Bite at her arms, and neglect no part of her body; cling close to her bosom, and show her your love and submission.
+Lavish kisses on her navel and thighs, and titillate the lower parts.
+Bite her arms, and neglect no part of her body; cling close to her chest, and show your love and submission.
 Interlace your legs with hers, and press her in your arms, for, as the poet has said:

-Under her neck my right hand Has served her for a cushion, And to draw her to me I have sent out my left hand, Which bore her up as a bed.
+"Under her neck my right hand has served her for a cushion, And to draw her to me I have sent out my left hand, Which bore her up as a bed."